MatthewCallis/eludevisibility.org/_posts/2016-09-27-pirates-of-dark-water-europe-sample.md

 __[The Pirates of Dark Water](http://superfamicom.org/info/the-pirates-of-dark-water)__

-This is a PAL sample, different than the [USA Prototype on SNESCentral](http://www.snescentral.com/article.php?id=0858).
+This is a PAL sample, different than the [USA Prototype on SNESCentral](http://www.snescentral.com/review.php?id=0549&num=0&fancy=yes&article=proto), but another copy of the [white label version](http://www.snescentral.com/review.php?id=0549&num=1&fancy=yes&article=proto).
 Apart from being in a case, there are only a handful of differences between all the versions I compared: *USA Prototype*, *Europe* and *Europe Sample*.
 For the most part, the *USA Prototype* matched the *Europe* final closer than the *Europe Sample* did.

 _Titles - USA Prototype_  / _Europe_  / _Europe Sample_